MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 - ***Key benefits:*** Optimize cost, security, reliability, performance, and operations for increased productivity.
 You don't need to maintain the underlying infrastructure, so you can focus on your core business.

-Generally, application modernization moves toward platform as a service (PaaS) solutions to improve your business at scale.
-This approach is also known as ***Replatforming***.
+Generally, application modernization moves a workload toward platform as a service (PaaS) solutions to improve your business at scale.
+This approach is also known as ***replatforming***.

 For more information, see [Modernize](../modernize/index.md).